 F. Be a retired arts educator or arts supervisor

-The officers of this organization who shall be elected for a two year term shall be:
+The officers of this organization will serve without compensation shall be elected for a two-year term according to the following:

 Elected Every Two Years (Odd Years)

-C. Past President, who will serve as an officer for two years after being President and will carry out duties as determined by the President
+C. Past President, who will serve as an officer and advisor for two years after being President and will carry out duties as determined by the President

 Elected Every Two Years (Even Years)

-D. A Treasurer, who will receive and disburse all association funds, prepare statements and reports at the direction of the officers, and the membership.
+D. A Treasurer, who will receive, disburse and manage all association funds, prepare financial statements and reports at the direction of the officers with the consent of the President.

-E. A Secretary, who will record minutes, and maintain a file of minutes and relevant organizational documents and carry out organization duties as determined by the President.
+E. A Secretary, who will record minutes, maintain a file of minutes and relevant organizational documents and carry out organization duties as determined by the President.

-F. Chairpersons from CMEA, CAEA, EDTA, CDA and CAAE, who are appointed by those organizations will have an opportunity to report activities at each membership meeting.
+B. Chairpersons from CMEA, CAEA, EDTA, CDA and CAAE, who are appointed by those organizations will have an opportunity to report activities at each membership meeting.

 The Executive Director is a non-compensated position with no term limit appointed by the officers to assure and maintain the mission of the organization and to carry out the goals and initiatives identified by the elected officers.
 The Executive Director reports directly to the President.
 The responsibilities of the Executive Director would include, but not be limited to: